 Everyone recognizes lady beetles, or ladybugs, and welcomes them into their gardens.
 Unfortunately, baby lady beetles look nothing like they do as adults.
-Instead of bright red shells and black dots, ladybug larvae resemble tiny black alligators and very much look like something you do not want crawling around your plants.
-Take a good look, because the last thing you want to do is kill these garden allies.
+Instead of bright red shells and black dots, ladybug larvae resemble tiny black alligators and do not look like something you want crawling around your plants.
+Take a good look, because the last thing you want to do is kill these garden allies before they reach maturity.

 What Does a Lady Beetle Nymph Look Like?